MicrosoftDocs/msteams-docs/msteams-platform/toolkit/add-single-sign-on.md

 Teams Toolkit helps you generate the authentication files in **TeamsFx-Auth** folder, including a manifest template file for Azure Active Directory (Azure AD) application and authentication redirect pages.
 Link the files to your Teams application by updating authentication configurations to ensure the SSO works for your application.

 * In the Azure AD manifest file, specify the URIs such as the URI to identify the Azure AD authentication app and the redirect URI for returning token.
-* In the Teams manifest file, add the SSO application to link it with Teams application.
+* In the Teams manifests file, add the SSO application to link it with Teams application.
 * Add SSO application information in Teams Toolkit configuration files in order to make sure the authentication app can be registered on backend service and started by Teams Toolkit when you debugging or previewing Teams application.

 ## Teams tab application